NeuroML/Documentation/source/Landing.md

 ```{admonition} Needs work
 This is our elevator speech. *Why should you use NeuroML?*
 ```
-NeuroML is an international, collaborative initiative to develop a language for describing detailed models of neural systems, which will serve as a standard data format for defining and exchanging descriptions of neuronal cell and network models.
+NeuroML is an {ref}`international, collaborative initiative <missions_and_aims>` to develop a language for describing detailed models of neural systems, which will serve as a standard data format for defining and exchanging descriptions of neuronal cell and network models.
 NeuroML is:

-- modular,
+- modular
-- standardised,
+- standardised
-- structured.
+- structured

 which allows you to:

-- easily build detailed models of neural systems,
+- easily build detailed models of neural systems
-- easily validate your models,
+- easily validate your models
-- easily visualise your models,
+- easily visualise your models
-- easily simulate your models using a variety of simulators,
+- easily simulate your models using a variety of simulators
-- easily analyse your simulations,
+- easily analyse your simulations

-all using a well supported set of tools in the powerful [Python programming language](https://www.python.org).
+all using a {ref}`well supported set of tools <userdocs:software>` in the powerful [Python](https://www.python.org) programming language.

-In this documentation, you will find information on using NeuroML, developing with NeuroML, its specifications, and the community that maintains it.
+In this documentation, you will find information on {ref}`using NeuroML <userdocs:getting_started_neuroml>`, {ref}`developing with NeuroML <devdocs:overview>`, its {ref}`specification <userdocs:specification>`, and the {ref}`community <neuromlorg:board>` that maintains it.

 For any queries, please contact the NeuroML community using any of our {ref}`communication channels <contact>`.